 A high rate of same-day CX + NS result in lowered efficiency

-Added to that, most patients are busy, and they appreciate the same notice that you do.
-Which is why it’s much easier to fill any day other than today.
+Additionally, most patients are busy and appreciate the same notice that you do, which is why it’s much easier to fill any day other than today.

 Lost new patients = higher costs

 Converting leads requires sales skills.
-People call for many different reasons, and if they’re unsure if you can help them, they’ll ask questions or throw out objections to scheduling and arriving for that initial appt.
+People call for many different reasons, and if they’re unsure if you can help them, they’ll ask many questions or object to scheduling and arriving for that initial appointment.

-And people aren’t calling if they don’t need our help.
-Unfortunately most front office staff don’t know what to say when someone is shopping around, asking a lot of questions, or throwing out objections to scheduling or arriving for care.
-So they end up not scheduling them and you end up spending a lot more than you need to on marketing and promotion.
+Unfortunately, most front office staff don’t know what to say when someone is shopping around, asking many questions, or hesitating to schedule and arrive for care.
+So, your front desk ends up not scheduling these potential patients and you end up spending a lot more than you want on marketing and promotions.

 Lower collections and increased patient dropout rate

-(When I work with a front office team, they tell me that.
+(When I work with a front office team, they share this with me.
 Every.
 Single.
 Time.)

-So when a patient has objections to paying their responsibility, your front desk staff aren’t prepared to handle those objections and are more like to allow the patient to drop out of care; because of their own worries about money.
+So when a patient has objections to paying what is required, your front desk staff isn’t prepared to handle those objections and is more likely to allow the patient to drop out of care; because of their own worries about money.

-Tip: Your front desk needs to understand that patients are going to spend their money somewhere.
-Without providing them with skills to handle objections to cost of care, your practice is losing even MORE.
-And patients are losing out on the care that would likely help them.
+TIP: Your front desk must understand that patients will spend their money anyway, on care or something else.
+Without providing them with the necessary skills to handle objections to the cost of care, your practice will lose even MORE.
+More importantly, patients are losing out on the care that can help them improve their quality of life.